Mapping lash designs isn’t ‘one-size-fits-all’.

 B curl will give the straight natural lashes a bit more lift than a J curl.
 B curl lashes have a bit more curl than J curls, but they are still an excellent option for clients with straight lashes that point straight or upward.
 Also, the B curl is an excellent option for inner corner lashes.

 B curl lashes offer a soft curl, a standard for a naturally enhanced lash appearance with excellent retention.

 C curl lashes

-C curl lashes are intended for clients with a slight curl in their natural lash and will create an open eye effect.
+C curl is intended for clients with a slight curl in their natural lash and will create an open eye effect.

 C curl is one of the most popular curls worldwide.
 If C curl is used for clients with slightly downward angled lashes, it will give a satisfying lash lift.
 If used for clients with close-to-horizontal angle lashes, it will provide a fabulous doll eye effect.